blogdowntown 89.3 KPCC | Southern California Public Radio

 A rendering of the proposed Division 13 facility.

 Metro says the new bus yard, situated on the northeast and southeast corners of Vignes Street and Cesar Chavez Avenue, will "set an example for sustainable design" by using "energy efficient and environmentally responsible building methods."
-The facility, dubbed Division 13, will include water efficient landscaping and a green roof garden for Metro employees.
+The facility, will include water efficient landscaping and a green roof garden for Metro employees.

 This new bus facility will be built on property already used by the Los Angeles County Metropolitan Transportation Authority.